The Best Punch List Apps for Builders in 2026

 - Known platform in construction

-- Per-user pricing can add up as your team grows
+- Per-user pricing climbs as your crew grows

 - Broader than necessary if punch lists are your main need